IntelligentSystemsLabUTV/ros2-examples/launch_files.md

   <exec_depend>OTHER_PACKAGE</exec_depend>
   ```

   after the `<buildtool_depend>` line; this states a dependency only at execution time, so it's not necessary in the `CMakeLists.txt` file.
+Also, note that this is only useful for `colcon` to manage dependencies: launch files will still work even if you don't add these lines.

 ## Launch file structure